Asynchronous multi-class traffic management in wide area networks: Abstract

 \section{Abstract}

-The emergence of new applications brings multi-class traffic with diverse quality of service (QoS) demands in wide area networks (WANs), which motivates the research in traffic engineering (TE).
-In recent years, novel centralized TE schemes have employed heuristic or machine-learning techniques to orchestrate resources in closed systems, such as datacenter networks.
-However, these schemes suffer long delivery delay and high control overhead when applied to general WANs.
-Semi-centralized TE schemes have been proposed to address these drawbacks, providing lower delay and control overhead.
-Despite this, they suffer performance degradation dealing with volatile traffic.
-To provide low-delay service and keep high network utility, we propose an asynchronous multi-class traffic management scheme, AMTM.
-We first establish an asynchronous TE paradigm, in which distributed nodes instantly make traffic control decisions based on link prices.
-To manage varying traffic and control delivery time, we propose state-based iteration strategies of link pricing under different scenarios and investigate their convergence.
-Furthermore, we present a system design and corresponding algorithms.
-Simulation results indicate that AMTM outperforms existing schemes in terms of both delay reduction and scalability improvement.
-In addition, AMTM outperforms the semi-centralized scheme with 12-20$\%$ more network utility and achieves 2-7$\%$ less network utility compared to the theoretical optimum.
+The emergence of new applications brings multi-class traffic with diverse quality of service (QoS) requirements to wide area networks (WANs), motivating research in traffic engineering (TE).
+In recent years, novel centralized and hierarchical TE schemes have used heuristic or machine learning techniques to orchestrate resources in closed systems such as datacenter networks.
+However, these schemes suffer from long delivery delays and high control overhead when applied to general WANs.
+To provide low-delay services, this paper proposes an asynchronous multi-class traffic management (AMTM) scheme.
+We first establish an asynchronous TE paradigm in which distributed nodes locally perform low-complexity and low-delay traffic control based on link prices, and the TE server updates link prices to eliminate decision conflicts between edge nodes.
+By modeling the asynchronous TE paradigm as a control system with non-negligible control loop delay, we find that the traditional pricing strategy cannot simultaneously achieve a low packet loss rate and a low flow delivery delay.
+To address this issue, we propose a new pricing strategy based on the observations of virtual queues in intermediate nodes.
+We also present a system design and related algorithms that utilize a dynamic step size mechanism of link price update.
+Simulation results show that AMTM can effectively reduce the end-to-end flow delivery delay.